 You can find information on updating your Satellite Navigation unit on the Suzuki website under our Updates and Recalls section.
 Should you require any further technical assistance you can call our warranty and technical team at SNZ Head Office on 0800 SUZUKI (0800 78 98 54).

 Why are some roads not showing on my Sat Nav?

 It can take approximately 2 years for new road layouts to be collected in updated data form, verified, and then added to the software so it is visible on your Sat Nav.

-I’ve purchased/am purchasing a used NZ New Swift, how do I find out what factory warranty it may have remaining?
+I’ve purchased/am purchasing a used NZ New Suzuki, how do I find out what factory warranty it may have remaining?